Friendly paths for finite subsets of plane integer lattice. I: Full conditions for inseparability

-holds.
-This condition implies that the generic path starting in quarter $\mathcal{Q}_{3}$ and ending in quarter $\mathcal{Q}_{1}$ (the same applies to the pair $\mathcal{Q}_{2}$ and $\mathcal{Q}_{4}$) pass through $N_{1}+N_{3}+1$ points.
-Therefore the remaining $n-N_{1}-N_{3}-1$ points (odd number) cannot be divided in half.
-A friendly path, if it exists, must not be a generic one (see \textbf{Case 3} below for a more precise meaning).\\
+If satisfied, this implies that the generic path starting in quarter $\mathcal{Q}_{3}$ and ending in quarter $\mathcal{Q}_{1}$ (the same applies to the pair $\mathcal{Q}_{2}$ and $\mathcal{Q}_{4}$) pass through $N_{1}+N_{3}+1$ points.
+Therefore, the remaining $n-N_{1}-N_{3}-1$ points (an odd number) cannot be divided exactly in half.
+A friendly path, if it exists, must not be a generic one (see \textbf{Case 3} below for a precise meaning of this).\\